-Lemosho offers the smoothest acclimatization and the highest success rates of 85%, 90% and 95% for 6, 7 and 8-day tours, respectively.
+Lemosho offers the smoothest acclimatization and the highest success rates of 85%, 90%, and 95% for 6, 7, and 8-day tours, respectively.
 The total distance covered on Lemosho Route is 46 km (28.5 miles).
-Kilimanjaro On Foot recommends this trail for those ready to pay a bit extra for high-altitude drop off by a vehicle.
+Kilimanjaro On Foot recommends this trail for those ready to pay a bit extra for high-altitude drop-off by vehicle.

 Your Lemosho Route 8 Days, 7 nights Lemosho starts today.

 We continue on the trail leading out of the forest and into a savannah of tall grasses, heather, and volcanic rock draped with lichen beards.
 As we ascend through the lush rolling hills and cross several streams, we reach the Shira Ridge before dropping gently down to Shira 1 camp.
 The view of Kibo from across the plateau is amazing.